Joshua Avedon MBA

 Shawn Landres PhD

-Connecting people, ideas, and resources, Jumpstart co-founder Shawn Landres has earned international recognition for his leadership in social innovation.
-A widely published essayist and editor whose work has been featured by the White House and covered by TIME, the Wall Street Journal, and The New York Times, he has more than two decades of international experience in organizational development, network building, social scientific research & analysis, and interreligious leadership, from the Clinton Administration’s Reinventing Government initiative to projects funded by the U.S. State Department and the British government.
-Shawn has co-authored Jumpstart’s groundbreaking Connected to Give reports on household charitable giving by Jews and Americans of other religions.
+Connecting people, ideas, and resources, Shawn Landres, PhD, has earned international recognition for his leadership in social innovation.
+A widely published essayist and editor whose work has been featured by the White House and covered by TIME, the Wall Street Journal, and The New York Times, he has more than two decades of international experience in organizational development, network building, social scientific research and analysis, and interreligious leadership, including projects funded by the U.S. State Department and the British government.
+Shawn has co-authored Jumpstart’s groundbreaking Connected to Give reports on household charitable giving by Jews and Americans of other religions, as well as innovative reports on charitable giving and civic leadership in Los Angeles.